-The only way to overcome it?
+And how to overcome it?
 Two Tylenols a day, a powerful antihistamine and two weeks of rest, the triage nurse instructed me.
-To keep track of the spread of this public health issue and inform the health authorities, the doctor filled out the obligatory paperwork, filling in my name as a Case Number.
+To keep track of the spread of this public health “issue” and inform the district’s health authorities, the doctor filled out the obligatory paperwork, filling in my name as a Case Number.

-Then the onset of muscle and joint pain.
+Then, the onset of muscle and joint pain.
 My hands became swollen and palms itchy.
 In the morning, my legs wouldn’t react.
-I had to winch myself out of bed.
+I had to winch, haul, squirmish myself out of bed.

-They don’t tell you about these behavioural changes when studying the symptoms of a spikey crown-shaped virus such as Chikungunya – Zika.
+They don’t tell you about these behavioral changes when studying the symptoms of a spikey crown-shaped virus such as Chikungunya – Zika.
 But I noticed them straight away.
 I felt different and to those around me, became more distant.
 My usually jovial self was hijacked by outbursts of aggression and irritability.
 I lost interest in everyday happenings.
 All I wanted was sleep.
 So I slept.

 I have often looked back to try and identify the original source of my infection.
 There is one protagonist in all of this and it flies and feeds: Cartagena’s emblematic “Maria Mulata” grackle.

 I managed to frighten off the creature and debated whether I could continue with the same plate of eggs.
 I did.
-It could have been a big mistake.
-Grackles eat mosquitos and “Marias Mulatas” feast on the Aedes aegypti.
-Maybe, just maybe, the virus went from beak to breakfast and into my body.
-I will never know, but I will always harbour this doubt.
+It could have been the worst mistake of my life.
+Grackles eat mosquitos and “Marias Mulatas” feast on Aedes aegypti.
+Maybe – just maybe – the virus went from beak to breakfast and into my body.
+I will never know, but I will always harbor this doubt.

 After more than two months of muscle jabbing and oppressive joint pain, I seem to have “crossed back” to some sense of normal.